Upper School

 Photography I

-This course serves as an introduction to the historical, technical, and aesthetic responsibilities of digital photography.
+This fall semester-long course serves as an introduction to the historical, technical, and aesthetic responsibilities of digital photography.

 Photography II

-Students continue discussions of the historical, technical, and aesthetic responsibilities of digital photography.
+In this spring semester-long course, students continue discussions of the historical, technical, and aesthetic responsibilities of digital photography course.

 Portfolio Development Honors